Connect with others who understand.

 Powered By

-Atrial fibrillation, often called AFib, is a heart condition characterized by heart arrhythmia — when the heart beats too quickly, too slowly, or in an irregular rhythm.
+Atrial fibrillation, often called AFib, is a heart condition characterized by heart arrhythmia.
+This occurs when the heart beats too quickly, too slowly, or in an irregular rhythm.
 People with AFib may be hesitant to exercise due to fear of how exercise will affect their hearts.
-Symptoms of AFib, like fatigue and shortness of breath, can also make exercising difficult.
-Luckily, exercising with AFib can be safe and can also provide benefits to a person’s heart and overall health.
+Symptoms of AFib, like fatigue and shortness of breath, can also make exercising hard.
+Luckily, exercising with AFib can be safe.
+It’s also been shown to strengthen the heart and reduce the risk of cardiac events like heart failure, if done in the right way.

 “I have found that exercise does indeed help me,” said one MyHeartDiseaseTeam member with AFib.
 “I take a Silver Sneakers exercise class that has cardio, strength training, and resistance as part of the program.
 Most are chair exercises and a few standing exercises.
 It has helped me a lot.”